ARWA044/AI-security-guard/README.md

 - GitHub repository: `https://github.com/ARWA044/AI-security-guard`
 - Live demo (Streamlit Cloud): `https://ai-security-guard.streamlit.app/` (replace with your deployed URL)

+## ℹ️ Project Status

+This project is under active development.
+It currently uses simulated/random data and does not yet support uploading or testing with your own datasets.
+Custom data ingestion is planned for a future release.

 ## 🖼️ Screenshot / Demo

 ![Dashboard Screenshot](docs/Screenshot.jpeg)